chimay/wheel/README.md

 A [wheel wiki](https://github.com/chimay/wheel/wiki) is also available.

-It is recommanded to read at least the
+It is recommended to read at least the
 [step-by-step page](https://github.com/chimay/wheel/wiki/step-by-step).
 page, either in the wiki or in the `wheel.txt` file.